Waterproof concrete is a necessary requirement in many situations.

 These additional ingredients for the composite material have one advantage: they ensure water resistance at every point of the component.
 This means that the concrete is still waterproofed even if the upper layers have flaked off.

-However, water and dirt can continue to accumulate in the superficial pores and microorganisms can multiply.
-Thus bacteria have the possibility to attack the component and moss, lichen, algae and other harmful growths are formed.
-This occurs all the more the more the unsealed and hardened surface is damaged.
+Thus, bacteria have the possibility to attack the component and as a result mosses, lichens, algae and other harmful organisms will grow.
+This happens the more the unsealed and hardened surface is damaged.